 Illustrators arouse curiosity, stimulate interest, tell stories, and illuminate issues.
 Our bachelor of fine arts (B.F.A.) degree program balances imagination and individual expression with continual refinement of skills in drawing, painting, design, and research.

-We are proposing a relatively new track system.
-The entertainment track grooms students to find work in visual and character development.
-The editorial track helps students interested in magazine, newspaper, and book jacket publishing.
-The sequential track is for students who want to work in a serial form, whether comics, graphic novels, or children’s books.
-The graphic track is tailored to students who also love graphic design and want to learn typography and layout, to create packaging, products, and countless other combinations of design and illustration.
+The Illustration Concept classes are offered with four different focuses to help students dig more deeply into particular professional areas.
+If interested, students can explore more than one.
+The visual development focus grooms students to find work in visual and character development for animation and gaming.
+The editorial focus is for students interested in magazine, newspaper, book jacket, and online publishing.
+The sequential focus is for students who want to work in a serial form, whether comics, graphic novels, or children’s books.
+The licensing focus is tailored to students who want to create products, patterning, packaging, and countless other manifestations of graphic illustration.

-Alumni in the program are successful in such areas as illustration for children's books, graphic novels, newspaper and magazine publishing, greeting cards, licensing, and advertising, as well as visual development in animated films, television, and the video game industry.
+Alumni from the illustration program are successful in such areas as illustration for children's books, comics, graphic novels, newspaper, greeting cards, licensing, advertising, magazine, book and online publishing, as well as visual development in animated films, television, and the gaming industry.